Moving Gear Clock

 thingiverse

-I had this idea of a clock where the frame would move instead of the actual pointers in my head for quite some time, but I finally managed to turn it into something tangible.
-The clock (circle with two pointers) moves around the base once every hour.
-The video (https://youtu.be/f4Gc3qVG7UA) shows an accelerated version of the clock to illustrate its mechanism.
-Everything is 3D-printed (without support), except for a small stepper motor (http://www.geeetech.com/wiki/index.php/Stepper_Motor_5V_4-Phase_5-Wire_%26_ULN2003_Driver_Board_for_Arduino) which I controlled with an Arduino.
-The backplate (backplate.stl) will need some modifications if you want to use it with a different motor.
-Please consult the exploded view for instructions on how to assemble this.
-Most printed parts will have a tight fit, so you might need to use a hammer to press fit all components together.
-For me, just press fitting the components was enough to keep everything together, but you might opt for some additional glue.
-Happy printing, and let me know what you think of the design!
+I've been working on an idea for a clock where the frame moves instead of the actual pointers in my head for quite some time.
+I finally managed to turn it into something tangible.
+The clock, which consists of a circle with two pointers, moves around its base once every hour.
+A video at https://youtu.be/f4Gc3qVG7UA shows an accelerated version of the clock to illustrate its mechanism.
+Everything is 3D-printed without support, except for a small stepper motor that I controlled with an Arduino.
+The backplate will need some modifications if you want to use it with a different motor.
+You can find more information about the stepper motor at http://www.geeetech.com/wiki/index.php/Stepper_Motor_5V_4-Phase_5-Wire_%26_ULN2003_Driver_Board_for_Arduino.
+To assemble this, please consult the exploded view for instructions.
+Most printed parts will have a tight fit, so you may need to use a hammer to press-fit all components together.
+For me, simply pressing in the components was enough to keep everything secure, but you might prefer to add some additional glue.

 Download Model from thingiverse